lit/rfcs/rfcs/0001-rfc-process.md

     1. Add the RFC file to /rfcs in a markdown file named `NNNN-_descriptive-name_.md`
         1. Note the `NNNN` is literal.
 RFCs will not have an assigned RFC number when first opened.
 3. Open an RFC pull request
-    2. Optionally share the draft on [GH discussions](https://github.com/lit/lit/discussions) or [Slack](https://lit.dev/slack-invite/) before opening a pull request
+    1. Optionally share the draft on [GH discussions](https://github.com/lit/lit/discussions) or [Slack](https://lit.dev/slack-invite/) before opening a pull request
-    3. Once opened, update the PR with a link to the PR in the metadata
+    2. Once opened, update the PR with a link to the RFC PR in the metadata.
+This allows readers of the RFCs to find the review discussions.

 ### Discussion and Iteration